Flexible Work Options, Tools, and Resources

 A compressed work schedule allows an employee to work a traditional 35-40 hour workweek in less than five workdays.
 For example, a full-time employee could work four 10-hour days instead of five 8-hour days.

 Another popular option is a nine-day/two-week work arrangement, which allows for two weeks of work to be compressed into nine or nine and a half days of work.
-This is popular with staff members who want some flexibility in their schedule and do not mind extra time built into the beginning or end of the workday, but do not want the long day's compressed workweek to require
+This is popular with staff members who want some flexibility in their schedule and do not mind extra time built into the beginning or end of the workday.

 - Reduces an employee's commute time.